cs-uob/COMS20012/docs/exercises/EXERCISES1.md

 	**ANS:** It is simple desigin, thus *economy of mechanism* prnciple is followed.
 However, proprietary encryption shceme is a bad idea (*Open design* principle).
 Protecting it with a PIN is good (confidentiality and Assurance).
 However, 4-digit PIN may be a weak protection.
 7. Suppose an Internet service provider (ISP) has a voice over IP (VoIP) telephone system that it manages and sells.
 Suppose further that this ISP is deliberately dropping 25% of the packets used in its competitors VoIP system when those packets are going through this ISP’s routers.
 Describe how a user could discover that his ISP is doing this.

-	**ANS:** Using a recorded message, play it on VoIP when calling your friend from *this* ISP and repeat the same activity, but from a different provider and measure the received packets in both of the cases.
+	**ANS:** Using a recorded message, play it on VoIP when calling your friend from *this* ISP and repeat the same activity, but from a different provider and measure the difference between received packets in both of the cases.

 ## B. Intro to Assembly